How to start

 If you face any problems during the implementation of the complex issue, feel free to implement just a part of it and ask for help in the comment.
 It's OK if you can only handle styling/tests/whatever.

-In case of any problems feel free to contact us in comments or our Slack channel. 😃
+In case of any problems feel free to contact us in comments or our Discord channel. 😃

 After PR preview is generated we can add

 e2e-runninglabel.
-It will fire GitHub Action with Cypress tests.
+It will fire GitHub Action with Playwright tests.
 After this action

 e2e-runninglabel will be automatically removed, and instead there will be